Meeting and surpassing all audience expectations every day.

 But Hillary, is it her money or is it Bill's?

-Or is it money that actually belongs to other governments that they're paying bribes with?
+Or is it money that actually belongs to their governments that they're paying bribes with?

 Okay, so there's that.

-Now let's get back to Matthew in in Denton, Texas.
+Now let's get back to Matthew in Denton, Texas.

-The the Tesla loan that you were talking about, just want to acknowledge that Matthew's right here.
+The Tesla loan that you were talking about, just want to acknowledge that Matthew's right here.

 Those loans that Tesla originally got were from Bush.

-They President Bush, they were they had nothing to do with Obama's energy or green energy ideas.
+President Bush, they had nothing to do with Obama's energy or green energy ideas.

 Tesla got some of that money, and they did pay it back.

-They've had paid, but but besides that money, Tesla or Musk and all of his other related businesses have been subsidized nearly five billion dollars by by the government, and neither or none of his businesses have yet shown a prop.
+But besides that money, Tesla or Musk and all of his other related business have been subsidized nearly $5 billion by the government, and neither or none of his businesses have yet shown a prop.

-And I want to remind you, uh Matthew, I have no animus for Elon Musk here.
+And I want to remind you, Matthew, I have no animus for Elon Musk here.

-That to me this is a m uh a teachable moment and instructional moment about far more than just Tesla.
+To me, this is a teachable moment and instructional moment about far more than just Tesla.

 You are a learning experience for me, just so you know.